With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, Illinois, located at 3737 Lawson Road, 60026.
 Center For Discovery Glenview offers residential treatment.
-Center For Discovery Glenview provides individual psychotherapy, group therapy and dialectical behavior therapy to children / adolescents.
+Center For Discovery Glenview provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Some other services provided by Center For Discovery Glenview include housing services, diet and exercise counseling and case management.
+Some other services provided by Center For Discovery Glenview include housing services, family psychoeducation and diet and exercise counseling.

 Learn MoreCaptain James A Lovell Federal Evanston Cboc is a mental health facility in Evanston, IL, located at 1942 Dempster Street, in the 60202 zip code.
 Captain James A Lovell Federal Evanston Cboc provides outpatient treatment.
-Captain James A Lovell Federal Evanston Cboc provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
-Captain James A Lovell Federal Evanston Cboc also supports veterans and military families.
+Captain James A Lovell Federal Evanston Cboc provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Captain James A Lovell Federal Evanston Cboc also supports military families and veterans.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.